 If you’ve been injured as a passenger in a bus or coach accident, you are entitled to claim for personal injury compensation.
 Personal injury compensation helps to compensate you for your pain and suffering, for any expense that were incurred as a result of the accident and for lost earnings.

 It’s always best to speak to a qualified injury lawyer about your claim.
-He or she will be able to determine your likelihood of success and advise you on your next steps, and help you decide whether you want to sue for bus accident injuries.
+They will be able to determine your likelihood of success and advise you on your next steps, and help you decide whether you want to sue for bus accident injuries.